dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/git-map/index.md

   * your face marker appears on the main page:  http://map.cs52.me
   * and your marker is clickable and shows your people page
 1. A short answer response to:
-  * How comfortable do you feel you are with git after this assignment/workshop?
+  * How comfortable do you feel you are with git?
   * Is there anything about git flow you'd like covered in more detail?

 ### Extra Credit